Home > Mac Data Recovery Tips

 wd my passport for Mac not mounting

-This page will analyze why WD My Passport drive won't mount on Mac and provides 7 possible solutions to this issue.
+This article analyzes why WD My Passport drive won't mount on Mac and provides seven possible solutions to fix the issue.

 1. Show the mounted WD My Passport for Mac hard drive on the Mac desktop